apiaryio/dredd/docs/data-structures.rst

    -  propertyValue (mixed) - real value of the problematic property (can be also ``undefined`` etc.)
    -  attributeName: ``enum``, ``required`` (string) - name of the relevant JSON Schema attribute, which triggered the error
    -  attributeValue (mixed) - value of the relevant JSON Schema attribute, which triggered the error
-   -  message (string) - error message (in case of tv4 it contains `JSON Pointer <https://tools.ietf.org/html/rfc6901>`__ to the problematic property and for both Amanda and tv4 it can directly mention property names and/or values)
+   -  message (string) - error message (in case of tv4 it contains :rfc:`JSON Pointer <6901>` to the problematic property and for both Amanda and tv4 it can directly mention property names and/or values)
    -  validator: ``enum`` (string) - the same as ``attributeName``
    -  validatorName: ``error``, ``enum`` (string) - the same as ``attributeName``
    -  validatorValue (mixed) - the same as ``attributeValue``